unclesp1d3r/CipherSwarmAgent/README.md

 ## Acknowledgments

-- The CipherSwarm Team and community for their support and inspiration.
+- The CipherSwarm Team and community thank you for your support and inspiration.
 - The creators and maintainers of the Cobra library and GoReleaser for their fantastic tools.
 - The developers and contributors to the [PhatCrack](https://github.com/lachlan2k/phatcrack) project gave us hints and ideas for this project.